35 Years Ago: Twisted Sister Hit It Big With ‘Stay Hungry’

 “There were a lot of elements going into the record that kind of gave you a feeling that, with the right record, the timing was right for us to finally make it,” French told Ultimate Classic Rock.

-Watch the Video for ‘We’re Not Gonna Take It’
+Watch Twisted Sister's 'We're Not Gonna Take It' Video

 Soon, the band would begin to lose faith in Atlantic Records.
 Members had already spent most of the Stay Hungry sessions arguing with producer Tom Werman, who had been hired by Atlantic as the album producer.
 Snider wrote in his autobiography that he had to beg Werman to include critical moments like "We’re Not Gonna Take It," "I Wanna Rock" and "The Price" on the final album.
 After the huge successes of the first two, Twisted Sister figured it was headed for a third smash when "The Price" was released in early 1985.
 Instead, the single petered out, failing to chart on the Hot 100 and barely reaching the Top 20 on the mainstream rock charts.